Efficient approximations of matrix multiplication using truncated decompositions: Methods

 where we have used the relations $W^*W=WW^*=I$ and $W^*D^kW=C^k$, and `$\circ$' is a Hadamard product.

 Secondly, the inverse transform can be applied only once on the sum of all of the above products in the transformed domain i.e. $W^*(\sum_k WR_kD^kB)$.
 This obviates the need for inverse transformation of each term separately before the summation.
-The above procedure can be used to evaluate the products $B_j^*\Delta A^*$ as well, and apply a conjugate transpose on the resulting matrix to provide us $\Delta A B_j$.
+The above procedure of efficiently multiplying a matrix on the right of a circulant component can also be used to evaluate the products $B_j^*\Delta A^*$ as well, and apply a conjugate transpose to provide us $\Delta A B_j$.
 Both the properties described above allow us to reduce the scaling of the overall computing effort from $\mathcal{O}(kn^2 \log n)$ to $\mathcal{O}(kn^2)$ when $k > \log n$ is the number of circulant components used in the multiplication of matrices, as given by \cref{algo:cd_matrix_multiplication}.
-For a fixed $k < \log n$ the scaling of the algorithm remains $\mathcal{O}(n^2 \log n)$ as the one-time application of FFT on $A$ and $B$ becomes the leading term in the scaling of arithmetic operations.
+For a given $k < \log n$ the scaling of the algorithm remains $\mathcal{O}(n^2 \log n)$ as the one-time application of FFT on $A$ and $B$ becomes the leading term in the scaling of arithmetic operations.